By

 Even if paid sick leave is not required, some states still regulate how sick leave can be used:

-Missouri’s new law requires:
+Missouri’s current paid sick leave law requires:

 To reduce risk and manage leave effectively: